zixinzh/homepage/index.md

 Feel free to reach me at <b>"zixin dot zhong [at] u.nus.edu"</b> and download my <a href="cv/cv_zixin_zhong_2023_09_09_eng_github.pdf"><b>CV</b></a> (updated by 09 Sep 2023) here.
 -->

-I am an assistant professor at the <a href="https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/data-science-and-analytics/">Thrust of Data Science and Analytics (DSA)</a> at the <a href="https://www.hkust-gz.edu.cn/">Hong Kong University of Science and Technology (Guangzhou)</a>.
+I am an assistant professor at the <a href="https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/data-science-and-analytics/">Data Science and Analytics Thrust (DSA)</a> at the <a href="https://www.hkust-gz.edu.cn/">Hong Kong University of Science and Technology (Guangzhou)</a>.
+I am also an  affiliate assistant professor of the Hong Kong University of Science and Technology (HKUST).
 <br>

 I was privileged to be supervised by